spyrostsat/AMSEEAS/README.md

 The manuscript introduces a new surrogate-based global optimization algorithm, namely the Adaptive Multi-Surrogate Enhanced Evolutionary Annealing Simplex (**AMSEEAS**) algorithm.
 AMSEEAS exploits the strengths of multiple surrogate models, that are combined via a roulette-type mechanism, for selecting a specific metamodel to be activated in every iteration.

-AMSEEAS is built as an extension upon its precursor **SEEAS**, which is a single-surrogate-based optimization method.
+**AMSEEAS** is built as an extension upon its precursor **SEEAS**, which is a single-surrogate-based optimization method, also inlcuded in this repo.
+SEEAS, on the other hand, is built as an enhanced version of **EAS**, which is a non-surrogate-based optimization algorithm (included here too).

 ## Areas of Application
 ___